This project will be managed with the same workflow as the rest or Sourcehut's projects: using patches.

 You can access to the list at lists.sr.ht/~captainepoch/husky-announce.

 This list will be used for open discussion about issues and patchsets hackers send.

 Anyone can send an email to this mailist.
 The discussions aim to be serious.
-Please restrain to send spam not about the project.
+Please restrain from sending spam not about the project.

 You can access to the list at lists.sr.ht/~captainepoch/husky-devel.

 Patches must contain a brief comment about what it does, and if necessary, a larger explanation along in the patch or in the email.